Customer Service: 503-823-7770

 The Porltand Water Bureau is making significant changes to the Council Crest Tank’s roof and upper section.
 This tank was built in 1942 and is the highest-elevation water storage tank in southwest Portland.
 The tank currently serves approximately 1,300 residential and business customers.

-Construction activities have been slightly delayed but will begin in February and continue through June.
+Construction will continue through June.
 During construction, the area around the tank will be restricted to the public.
-For up to 10 days during the project, the park road will be closed to vehicles, bicycles, and pedestrians.
+The road around the tank will be closed to vehicle traffic but available to cyclists and pedestrians for up to 45 days, which may not be consecutive.
 See map HERE.

 Repairs and Improvements: